-- (1) The Commission will provide written notice to the public at least 14 calendar days before the Commission grants or denies: - (a) An initial annual license; - (b) A change of license privileges; - (c) The addition of alcohol beverage sales or service to an out-door area; - (d) A change of licensee where the Commission determines that the potential exists for problems with unlawful activities, noise or disturbances in or around the premises that are related to the sale or service of alcoholic beverages; or - (e) Any change for which OAR 845-006-0100 requires Commission approval where the Commission determines that the potential exists for problems with unlawful activities, noise or disturbances in or around the premises that are related to the sale or service of alcoholic beverages. - (2) The Commission will provide the written notice as follows: - (a) Conspicuous notice posted on the premises proposed to be licensed; - (b) Notice to licensed child care facilities, elementary or secondary schools, places of worship, hospitals, nursing facilities, convalescent homes, parks, children-oriented recreational facilities and alcohol and other drug rehabilitation facilities within 500 feet of the premises in urban or suburban areas and 1,500 feet in rural areas; and - (c) Notice to the neighborhood organization(s) for the area in which the proposed premises are located if the organization is recognized by the appropriate city or county and registered with the Commission.
-If there is no recognized organization, the Commission will notify any organization registered with the Commission that represents at least 25 households in the area. - (3) The written notice will include: - (a) Name of applicant.
-If applicant is not an individual, the name(s) of the person(s) who will have primary responsibility for operating the business; - (b) Address of premises proposed to be licensed; - (c) Type of license; - (d) Legal hours of operation; and
+(1) The Commission will provide written notice to the public at least 14 calendar days before the Commission grants or denies:

+(a) An initial annual license;

+(b) A change of license privileges;

+(c) The addition of alcoholic beverage sales or service to an outdoor area;

+(d) A change of licensee where the Commission determines that the potential exists for problems with unlawful activities, noise or disturbances in or around the premises that are related to the sale or service of alcoholic beverages;

+(e) Any change for which OAR 845-006-0480 requires Commission approval where the Commission determines that the potential exists for problems with unlawful activities, noise or disturbances in or around the premises that are related to the sale or service of alcoholic beverages.

+(2) The Commission will provide the written notice as follows:(a) Conspicuous notice posted on the premises proposed to be

+(a) Conspicuous notice posted on the premises proposed to be licensed;

+(b) Notice to licensed child care facilities, elementary or secondary schools, places of worship, hospitals, nursing facilities, convalescent homes, parks, children-oriented recreational facilities and alcohol and other drug rehabilitation facilities within 500 feet of the premises in urban or suburban areas and 1,500 feet in rural areas; and

+(c) Notice to the neighborhood organization(s) for the area in which the proposed premises are located if the organization is recognized by the appropriate city or county and registered with the Commission.
+If there is no recognized organization, the Commission will notify any organization registered with the Commission that represents at least 25 households in the area.

+(3) The written notice will include:

+(a) Name of applicant.
+If applicant is not an individual, the name(s) of the person(s) who will have primary responsibility for operating the business;

+(b) Address of premises proposed to be licensed;

+(c) Type of license;

+(d) Legal hours of operation; and

-- (e) How to contact the Commission within 14 days for further information about: - (A) The application; - (B) Providing information to the Commission to help determine the applicant's eligibility for a license; and - (C) Participating in the Commission's licensing process. - (4) The applicant will, by providing a copy of the Commission's license application form, give notice to the incorporated city in which the premises are located, or if the premises are not located in an incorporated city, the county in which the premises are located.
+(e) How to contact the Commission within 14 days for further information about:

+(A) The application;

+(B) Providing information to the Commission to help determine the applicants eligibility for a license; and

+(C) Participating in the Commissions licensing process.

+(4) The applicant will, by providing a copy of the Commissions license application form, give notice to the incorporated city in which the premises are located, or if the premises are not located in an incorporated city, the county in which the premises are located.